Class 2: How we deliver our functions & services

 There is a small subject library at the Scottish School of Forestry at Balloch.

-The SkillZone, at the rear of the Learning Centre, offers workshops, one-to-one and small group support to enhance student learning across a range of essential skills.
-The Essential Skills Officer can be contacted on 01463 273888 or e-mail SkillZone.email@example.com
+The SkillZone offers workshops, one-to-one and small group support to enhance student learning across a range of essential skills.
+The Essential Skills Officer can be contacted on 01463 273888 or e-mail SkillZone.firstname.lastname@example.org

 The Additional Support Service can loan assistive technology to students with additional needs and provide support in its use e.g. laptops with assistive software installed, word processors, sound recording devices and more.
 The Learning Technologist is based in the Learning Centre and can provide further information on this service.
 Contact 01463 273810 or ICLT.email@example.com